-"I'll be nice to you, punk."
-Gabe showed me his tobacco-stained teeth.
-"I'll give you five minutes to get your stuff and clear out.
-After that, I call the police."

-"Gabe!" my mother pleaded.

 "He ran away," Gabe told her.
 "Let him stay gone."
 I was itching to uncap Riptide, but even if I did, the blade wouldn't hurt humans.
 And Gabe, by the loosest definition, was human.
 My mother took my arm.
 "Please, Percy.
 Come on.
 We'll go to your room."

-I let her pull me away, my hands still trembling with rage.
+Het her pull me away, my hands still trembling with rage.
 My room had been completely filled with Gabe's junk.
-There were stacks of used car batteries, a rotting bouquet of sympathy flowers with a card from somebody who'd seen his Barbara Walters interview.
+I here were stacks of used car batteries, a rotting bouquet of sympathy flowers with a card from somebody who'd seen his Barbara Walters interview.
 "Gabe is just upset, honey," my mother told me.
 "I'll talk to him later.
 I'm sure it will work out."
 "Mom, it'll never work out.
 Not as long as Gabe's here."
 She wrung her hands nervously.
-"I can . . .
-I'll take you to work with me for the rest of the summer.
-In the fall, maybe there's another boarding school-"
+"I can $\dots$ I'll take you to work with me for the rest of the summer.
+In the fall, maybe there's another boarding school-" "Mom."

-"Mom."

 She lowered her eyes.
 "I'm trying, Percy.
-I just . . .
+I just...
 I need some time."
 A package appeared on my bed.
 At least, I could've sworn it hadn't been there a moment before.
 It was a battered cardboard box about the right size to fit a basketball.
-The address on the mailing slip was in my own handwriting:

-The Gods Mount Olympus

-600th Floor, Empire State Building New York, NY With best wishes, PERCY JACKSON

-Over the top in black marker, in a man's clear, bold print, was the address of our apartment, and the words: RETURN TO SENDER.
-Suddenly I understood what Poseidon had told me on Olympus.
+The address on the mailing slip was in my own handwriting: The Gods Mount Olympus Empire State Building New York, NY TO SENDER With best wishes, PERCY JACKSON Over the top in black marker, in a man's clear, bold print, was the address of our apartment, and the words: RETURN 600th Floor.

+Olympus.